 Google documents is free for all users with a Google account and you can work on documents (word/spreadsheets/photos) collaboratively whilst on different computers in different places.

 Many of these tools can be used for free of charge, however some require subscription fees.
-Locality can fund subscriptions through grant when the grant programme reopens.
+Locality can fund subscriptions through grant.